 A study conducted in Canada revealed that most people have shallow knowledge of travel insurance.
 A whopping 99 percent of the respondents said that they don't buy travel insurance when going on business trips.
+What's more, in June of 2021, 52% of Canadians travelling outside of the country said they would not purchase travel insurance.
 We shall discuss travel insurance tips to shed more light on its importance and what it covers.

 Many things can happen before your departure or when travelling.
 You can fall sick, for example, and have to cancel your trip.
 You could lose your baggage, or your possessions can be damaged while on a trip.

-Such incidences can be frustrating, and they can cause considerable monetary loss.
+Such incidents can be frustrating, and they can cause considerable monetary loss.
 Travel insurance provides a financial safety net to ease the pain of travel interruptions.

 Many companies that sell travel packages and tickets allow their customers to purchase travel insurance.
 Some policies can even extend coverage to rented property like cars.

 Read on to learn more!

 Travel insurance protects you against various risks.
 The following are the most sought after types of coverage.

 Trip cancellation or trip interruption coverage compensates for prepaid non-refundable travel expenses.
 Insurance companies vary on acceptable interruption or cancellation grounds.
 Some of the satisfactory reasons include illness or demise of a loved one, bad weather, and unexpected business problems.

 This coverage protects stolen, lost, or damaged possessions during a trip.
 Even though most airlines and carriers pay when they are at fault, compensation is often inadequate.
 Personal effects insurance offers additional coverage.